ashok-0307/ashok-0307/README.md

 - 👋 Hi, I’m @ashok-0307
 - 👀 I’m interested in Full stack Developement
-- 🌱 I’m currently looking for openings in Web Development
+- 🌱 I’m currently looking for openings in Software Engineer
 - 📫 To reach me ashokkumar_a@outlook.com